Rhian Wilkinson: International career

 Wilkinson won bronze with Canada at the 2007 Pan American Games, and gold at the 2011 Pan American Games where Canada defeated Brazil 4–3 in penalty kicks.
 She captured an Olympic bronze medal at London 2012 after Canada defeated France 1–0 on August 9, 2012, in Coventry, England.
 She contributed three assists in the first two games for Canada at the 2014 Cyprus Cup.
-Wilkinson announced her retirement from international football on January 13, 2017.
+Wilkinson announced her retirement from international soccer on January 13, 2017.

 Coaching career

 Wilkinson was a volunteer assistant coach at her alma mater Tennessee Volunteers.
 She also served as an assistant coach for the Canadian women's national team in 2019 and 2020, while leading their under-20 and under-17 programs.

-In February 2021, Wilkinson was appointed as assistant manager of the England women's national football team with Hege Riise in charge.
-Riise and Wilkinson also coached the Great Britain women's Olympic football team in 2021.
+In February 2021, Wilkinson was appointed as assistant manager of the England women's national team with Hege Riise in charge.
+Riise and Wilkinson also coached the Great Britain women's Olympic team in 2021.

 In November 2021, Wilkinson was named head coach of Portland Thorns FC of the National Women's Soccer League (NWSL).
 She led the team to a second-place finish in the regular season, followed by winning the 2022 NWSL Championship 2–0 over the Kansas City Current.
-Despite the on-field success, the Thorns players asked for Wilkinson's resignation after an investigation into her relationship with a specific player, and Wilkinson left her role in December 2022.
+Despite the on-field success, Wilkinson chose to resign.
+She and a player had self reported to HR an interest in a relationship.
+A review concluded that Wilkinson did not violate any team or league policies, and no legal wrongdoing or misconduct had occurred, yet she chose to leave the team stating she felt she may have lost the team's confidence.
+Wilkinson left her role in December 2022.
+That player, Emily Menges, and Wilkinson are now married.

+Wilkinson was named as head coach of Wales in February 2024.
+Wilkinson was at the helm as Wales qualified for their first major tournament in the women's game when they defeated Ireland 2-1 on December 3, 2024, with the team qualifying for the UEFA Women's Euro 2025.